 Before the pandemic, it was commonplace for almost 50% of AR, VR, employees to work from home at least once per week.
 However, just 18% of workers held fully remote jobs.

-Primarily driven by skills shortages on a local level, the XR and gaming industry has been an early adopter in remote recruitment.
+Primarily driven by skills shortages on a local level, the XR and gaming industry has been an early adopter of remote recruitment.
 As a result, Designers, Developers and Creatives have been getting used to spending more time working from home.

-If you’re interested in gaining some insights into how you can manage a remote team, we’ve taken the step of crafting this detailed guide into how to hire remote talent:
+We’ve taken the step of crafting this detailed guide into how to hire remote talent:

 What Makes a Good Remote Worker